etiennebacher/altdoc/docs/get-started.md

 ## Update

-Some files are likely to be modified quite frequently: the README, the NEWS and the `.Rd` files.
-To automatically update these files in 'docs', run `update_docs()`.
-Only those files will be modified.
+Once you have initialized and extended your documentation, you can continue developing your package and call `update_docs()` when you need to update the documentation.

+More specifically, `update_docs()` will:

+* update the README, the NEWS and the "Reference" section if there were some changes;

+* import the License and the Code of Conduct if they were created after having initialized the docs;

+* convert new vignettes and update the modified ones.